 A few weeks ago I set off on a week-long vacation to Tulum Mexico.
 As a full-time photographer, I have always struggled with what camera to bring while on vacation.
-On my last international trip (to New Zealand) I brought my “big guns” with me, but ended up shooting exclusively with my iPhone 6+.
+On my last international trip (to New Zealand) I brought my “big boy camera” with me, but ended up working exclusively with my iPhone 6+.
 The iPhone was convenient, easy to carry around, and takes stunning photos.
 I regretted bringing 15 pounds of camera on that trip, just to have it sit in my suitcase the entire time.

 For my up-coming trip to Mexico, I could have chosen to use my iPhone again – but I wanted to try a little harder to find a camera that would work well for my travel needs.
 Since I was in Tulum for vacation (and a bit of work) I knew I needed to bring something more substantial than just my phone.
 Not wanting to bring my expensive (and heavy) Canon 1Dx to Mexico – I opted for something in-between, the Fuji X-T2.